Localized Region Guidance for Class Activation Mapping in WSSS: Introduction

 To address this, recent works have explored various refinements---such as multi-scale feature aggregation, self-supervised learning, and adversarial erasing---but they generally lack a principled mechanism for identifying which training instances or image regions are most critical to the learning process.
 In other words, these methods often treat all training samples equally, regardless of their influence on the model's generalization.

-In this paper, we present a new perspective: \textit{What if we could measure and prioritize which training samples and spatial regions truly matter during learning?} Motivated by this, we introduce Instance-Guided Class Activation Mapping (IG-CAM), a novel WSSS framework that incorporates \textit{influence functions} to explicitly guide learning towards the most impactful samples and regions.
+In this paper, we present a new perspective: \textit{What if we could measure and prioritize which training samples and spatial regions truly matter during learning?} Motivated by this, we introduce Instance-Guided Class Activation Mapping (IG-CAM), a WSSS framework that incorporates \textit{influence functions} to explicitly guide learning towards the most impactful samples and regions.
 Influence functions, grounded in robust statistics, provide a theoretically principled way to estimate the effect of a training point on model predictions.
 By integrating this idea into WSSS, IG-CAM brings a new form of sample-aware supervision into the CAM generation process.

 Our method leverages influence estimation to produce region-wise importance maps, which are then used to reweight the learning objective---encouraging the model to pay more attention to informative and reliable cues, while down-weighting noisy or misleading ones.
+As illustrated in Figure~\ref{fig:pipeline_simple}, IG-CAM processes input images through multi-scale feature extraction, combines instance proposals with influence-guided CAM generation, and fuses multi-scale representations to produce precise segmentation masks.
+The core innovation lies in the influence maps that dynamically weight the importance of different regions throughout the pipeline.
 Furthermore, we incorporate instance-level guidance using object proposals to localize class activation more precisely, especially in cluttered scenes.

 To enhance segmentation quality further, IG-CAM employs multi-scale feature fusion, consistency constraints across scales, boundary-aware regularization, and a progressive training pipeline that gradually increases the difficulty of data augmentations.
-The result is a robust and scalable system that produces highly accurate segmentation masks using only image-level supervision.
+This results in a robust and scalable system that produces highly accurate segmentation masks using only image-level supervision.

 We evaluate IG-CAM on PASCAL VOC and MS COCO benchmarks.
 Our method not only achieves state-of-the-art performance on VOC but also demonstrates strong generalization on COCO, highlighting its adaptability to diverse object scales and scene complexities.